bmurmann/EE628/5_Design/4_Layout/sg13g2_io_bm_hacks.md

 * In oas file, IOPadAnalog/DCPDiode
   * Removed `recog.esd` layer so that this diode gets recognized as `dpantenna` as defined in the netlist

+* In oas file, IOPadAnalog
+  * The cell needs a dummy connection between the two `IOVDD' rails.
+This connection is provided by other cells in the pad ring, so this is just a memo to self for for isolated checking of this cell.